 Rare Earth Elements Project

-The Rare Earth Elements Project explored the historical and contemporary challenges posed by the rare earth metals.
-These metals are central to electronics, green energy, medical technologies and more.
+The award-winning Rare Earth Elements Project explored the historical and contemporary challenges posed by the rare earth metals.
+These metals are central to electronics, green energy, medical technologies, and more.
 Chemists have long struggled to separate them efficiently, while often producing a lot of pollution.
 China controls most production today, making the rare earths a flashpoint in international relations.

 The project’s capstone program—“Rare Earth Elements: The Intersection of Science and Society”—was held in Los Angeles on September 24, 2019.
 Led by award-winning science correspondent and Science Friday host Ira Flatow, this event brought together scientists, journalists, and the scientifically curious to consider the potentials and challenges of extracting and refining rare earth minerals.

 The Rare Earth Elements Project also included a role-playing game for students, a survey of Americans’ rare earth knowledge, and a two-part podcast episode about the costs of producing rare earths.
 We continue to explore these critical metals and to develop new content (see below for links).